nikitavoloboev/data/health/nutrition/foods.md

 Most of my diet consists of eating raw foods like various nuts (almonds, walnuts), blueberries, bananas and avocados.

-I try to cover my micro & macro nutrient needs by consuming nutritious food & [supplementing](supplements.md).
-I sometimes make little smoothies to start off my day.
+I try to cover my micro & macro nutrient needs by consuming nutritious food & [supplementing](supplements.md) where necessary.
+I sometimes make little smoothies.

 I nearly always keep nuts & fruits at hand as they make for healthy quick snacks.

 I use [Paprika app](https://www.paprikaapp.com/) to store recipes of foods I love eating.
 I love finding new recipes and foods through traveling.
-I attach photos to all recipes, even ones I don't know full instructions of how to make.

-I also added a list of various plant based foods that I can use to experiment and cook with.
+Here is a list of various plant based foods that I use to experiment and cook with.
+It helps to sometimes pick some ingredients and search recipes you can make with them.

 ![](https://i.imgur.com/a9lMUh7.png)